Use our interactive map to locate hotels, restaurants and places of interest. Click on logo & red dot for more info.

 Christ of The Deep Monument, the Italian Cruise liner, “Bianca ‘C’, accidentally caught fire and sank in the St. George’s harbour in 1961.
 A statue entitled “ Christ of the Deep” stands prominently on the harbour commemorating the courage of the Grenadian people who saved the lives of the passengers on board the vessel.

 Above the market in Church Street stands the Roman Catholic Cathedral, dating back to 1884.
 On the opposite side is Parliament Building together with the Supreme Court.
 Lower down on your left is the Anglican Church (1825) and on the other side of Church Street, on Grand Etang Road is the Presbyterian Church.
 Many historical buildings were damaged during the passage of Hurricane Ivan on September 7th 2004.
 Marryshow House the residence of Theophilus Albert Marryshow (1885-1958) who is remembered as a campaigner for West Indian Federation and self government from Great Britain.
-St George's tour click here.
+Fort George, Grenada’s oldest fort was established by the French in 1705 and is the centerpiece of the St George’s skyline.You can explore the dank tunnels and climb to the top to see the cannons and bird’s-eye views.